Use of Controlled Dangerous Substances

 - All DEA regulated CDS orders will be placed by a Purchasing agent

 - NEVER order CDS with a credit card

-- Have your requisitions submitted by 12:00PM
+- Have your requisitions submitted by 12:00PM to ensure expedited processing

 - If in stock, items are typically shipped the following day